 planning authorities should then have regard to the advice in the appropriate NEC.

 The advice in NECs B and C refers to conditions being imposed when permission is given.
+In summary,

 the position is: determine the site NEC, then consider conditions, and conditions include